 Established in 1937, Wildwood has grown to become one of the state’s premier parks and leading municipal zoos.
-Journey more than 340 acres by foot or tour the large animal drive in your car.
+Journey more than 150 acres by foot or tour the large animal drive in your car.
 The zoo features rare twin Kodiak bears Munsey & Boda.
-Check out the newly expanded Cougar Exhibit and Welcome Center; see wolves, mountain goats, bald eagles, buffalo and many more animals!
+Check out the newly expanded Cougar Exhibit and Welcome Center; see wolves, lynx, bald eagles, buffalo and many more animals!
 The park has miles of trails and is a favorite spot for hikers, runners and bikers.
 Accessible bathrooms are available and families and groups are welcome.
 Parking is free.

 Welcome Center Animal Exhibits